timching/Sylius/UPGRADE-API-2.0.md

 ```

 #### ZoneMember
-`Id` and `belongsTo` have been removed from serialization, and `code` has been added to the response for `zones` admin index and show.
+`id` and `belongsTo` have been removed from serialization, and `code` has been added to the response for `zones` admin index and show.
 The `ZoneMember` get endpoint has been removed and is now accessible only through the `Zone`.

 **Example: Zone Get Response:**
 ```diff